ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 Here's a less technical explanation from [Bitcoin Magazine](https://bitcoinmagazine.com/technical/why-bitcoin-wallets-need-block-filters).

-Here's are more technical resources from [Bitcoin Optech](https://bitcoinops.org/en/topics/compact-block-filters/).
+Here are more technical resources from [Bitcoin Optech](https://bitcoinops.org/en/topics/compact-block-filters/).

 ## Does ZEUS PAY work if you use another LSP or if you have your own channels set up?